badri119/The-Learning-Process/README.md

 - Implemented redux for global state management for Entertainment Database
 - Implemented useContext for global state management for Quote Generator
 - Used Axios for API calls
-- Quotes and HTTP data was obtained through a json file and parsed to PostgreSQL and then hosted via ElephantSQL
+- Quotes and HTTP data were obtained through a json file and parsed to PostgreSQL and then hosted via ElephantSQL
 - Implemented Docker for containerizing ensuring consistent environments

 # Key Features:

-- Three Categories to choose from:
+- Five Categories to choose from:
+  - Project Managment App
+  - A Simple Cart
   - Quote Generator
   - HTTP Code Game
+  - React Quiz
-  - Entertainment Database using OMDI's API
+  - Entertainment Database using OMDB's API
 - Mobile Responsive

 # Future Improvements:

-Upcoming features will include more API to play around with
+Upcoming features will include more projects and quizzes to play around with

 # API endpoints: